Related Posts

 Peptide-Based Agents Targeting Muscle Function

 Peptide-based agents are a promising approach for the treatment of muscular dystrophy.
-These agents work by targeting specific molecular pathways involved in muscle function and regeneration.
+These agents target specific molecular pathways involved in muscle function and regeneration.
 By delivering peptides that mimic or enhance the activity of natural proteins involved in muscle growth and repair, peptide-based agents aim to improve muscle strength and function.

 Enhancing Protein Production and Stability